Greg Debeljak: 2009

 The 2009 Case Western team saw continued success with another undefeated regular season and their third straight conference championship.
 The Spartants repeated their record of 10–1 from the previous season and lost in the first round of the NCAA Division III playoffs.
 Case Western Reserve ended their regular season with a seventh-place ranking in the final American Football Coaches Association (AFCA) regular season poll—their highest regular season finish under Debeljak.
 Debeljak was again selected as one of five finalists for the Liberty Mutual Coach of the Year Award.

 2010

-On October 30 of 2010, the Case Western Spartans lost to the Chicago Maroons at the University of Chicago's Stagg Field.
+On October 30 2010, the Case Western Spartans lost to the Chicago Maroons at the University of Chicago's Stagg Field.
 This loss ended the Spartans' 38 game regular season winning streak going back to the final game of the 2006 campaign.
 The 2010 season ended on November 11 with a fourth straight win over rival Carnegie Mellon.